"Are you detaining me?" Navalny flies home, and straight into trouble

 He entered Terminal D with an energetic step.
 Stopping in front of a glowing, wall-sized panel showing the Kremlin and the Russian flag, he said he had never considered not returning.

-Speaking to reporters, he thanked the nurses and doctors in Germany who had treated him for the effects of the toxin, from a family originally developed by the Soviet military.
+Speaking to reporters, including a Reuters correspondent who took the flight, he thanked the nurses and doctors in Germany who had treated him for the effects of the toxin, from a family originally developed by the Soviet military.

 But he said that this was, nevertheless, his best day of the past five months.